giuliogiagnoni/modMetricsR/README.md

 - `metricsloop` returns model evaluation for a serie of specified model, all belonging to the same model type.
 - `metricsloopmix` returns model evaluation for a serie of specified model, that can belong to different model type.

-A package overview is provided in the vignette (modMetricsR/vignette/modMetricsR.html), which can be downloaded and opened with any browser.
+A package overview is provided in the vignette file (vignettes/modMetricsR.html), which can be downloaded and opened with any browser.

 To cite the package type `citation("modMetricsR")`